practicalli/clojure/getting-started/install-clojure.md

 If you choose not to use the [practicalli/clojure-deps-edn](https://github.com/practicalli/clojure-deps-edn) repository or wish to use your own `~/.clojure/deps.edn` then you should add an alias for the `clj-new` tool for creating projects as this is extensively used in this guide.

+## Install clj-kondo static analyser
+[clj-kondo](https://github.com/borkdude/clj-kondo/blob/master/doc/install.md) performs static analysis on Clojure, ClojureScript and EDN, without the need of a running REPL.
+It informs you about potential errors while you are typing when used with [supported editors](https://github.com/borkdude/clj-kondo/blob/master/doc/editor-integration.md).

+Follow the [clj-kondo install guide](https://github.com/borkdude/clj-kondo/blob/master/doc/install.md) for your operating system.